Droidion/talks_game_backend_elixir/README.md

 Set database hostname, login and password in `config/config.exs`.

+If you need to reaceate previously created database, run `$ mix ecto.drop`.
+If it's you first run, go to the next step.

 Run `$ mix ecto.create` to set up new database.

 Run `$ mix ecto.migrate` to run all migrations.